roddydr123/rock_paper_scissors/README.md

 ![](results/taske.png)

-A colour plot showing how the average minority fraction (proportion of cells with the least common type) varies with the probabilities of paper $\arrow$ scissors and scissors $\arrow$ rock.
+A colour plot showing how the average minority fraction (proportion of cells with the least common type) varies with the probabilities of paper -> scissors and scissors -> rock.
 Other system dynamics were studied such as the variance of the minority fraction and oscillations in states over time.